mckaz/discourse-typecheck/docs/DEVELOPMENT-OSX-NATIVE.md

-# Developing under OS X Without Vagrant
+# Developing under OS X

 These instructions assume you have read and understood the **[Discourse Advanced Developer Install Guide](DEVELOPER-ADVANCED.md)**.

 OS X has become a popular platform for developing Ruby on Rails applications; as such, if you run OS X, you might find it more congenial to work on **[Discourse](http://discourse.org)** in your native environment.
 These instructions should get you there.

 Obviously, if you **already** develop Ruby on OS X, a lot of this will be redundant, because you'll have already done it, or something like it.
-If that's the case, you may well be able to just install Ruby 2.0 using RVM and get started!
+If that's the case, you may well be able to just install Ruby 2.3 using RVM and get started!
 Discourse has enough dependencies, however (note: not a criticism!) that there's a good chance you'll find **something** else in this document that's useful for getting your Discourse development started!

 ## Quick Setup